StaintonRepository/Hue-v4.0/README.md

 # NECos

-NECos is currently in development. stay tuned until it is finished.
+NECos is currently in development.
+Stay tuned until it is finished.